- Customer engagement refers to the level of enthusiasm your business generates among its customers.

 1. Maintain the customer lifecycle.

 A customer lifecycle is the length and nature of a customer's relationship with a particular brand or company.
 For marketers, the goal should be to make the customer's lifecycle as long and prosperous as possible.
-That means maintaining and continuously improving the continuum by taking customers on a journey that's mutually beneficial for both the customer and marketer.
+That means maintaining and continuously improving the continuum by supporting a customer journey that's mutually beneficial to the customer and the marketer.
 Maintaining the cycle involves acquiring the customers, retaining their interest in the brand and extending the relationship beyond a single purchase.